 All of the funding for this record was raised 100% voluntarily by donors just like you.
 The recording & manufacturing costs alone totaled over $20,000, which is something I believe is important to recognize.
 We live in a culture that has lost touch with the value of music because it is so widely available for little to no money at all.
-My hope is that this may shed some light on the financial reality of being an independent artist and even more so to validate that your contribution made a difference in my ability to create this album!
+My hope is that this may shed some light on the financial reality of being an independent artist and even more so to validate that your contribution made it possible to create this album!

 DeMaris spent the next decade establishing himself as one of top music event production experts in Austin and focused on helping other musicians get in front of the right audiences that would help them excel in their careers.
 Throughout this time, DeMaris was writing music and using songwriting as a form of therapy and as an outlet for self-expression.
 In time, he came to the realization that if he wanted to bring his music out of the dark, he would need to invite others into his creative process and share his music with the world.

 “At my heart-center, I’m a singer-songwriter, but most of the artists I have been influenced by are in bands,” said DeMaris.
 “Ryan Adams had Whiskey Town, Jeff Tweedy had Uncle Tupelo and now Wilco; even my favorite Bob Dylan record is Planet Waves where he’s backed by ‘The Band.’
 I knew if I was going to take my music to the next level I’d need to invite other musicians into my artistic process.
 It seemed like the best way to do that was to make a record.”